cdl-saarland/pmtestbench/vagrant-setup/artifact_usage.md

 Depending on your hardware platform, it might be necessary to enable virtualization options in your system's BIOS to use virtual box.

-In the provided archive, you will find the `pmtestbench.box` vagrant box and a `Vagrantfile` for configuring your instance of the virtual machine.
+In the provided archive, you will find the `pmtestbench.box` Vagrant box and a `Vagrantfile` for configuring your instance of the virtual machine.
 It comes with defaults for the number of CPU cores and the available RAM that can be modified as required.
-Once you have adjusted the settings to your liking and installed vagrant and virtualbox, use the following commands to make the box known to vagrant, to start the VM, and to establish an SSH connection into the VM:
+Once you have adjusted the settings to your liking and installed Vagrant and Virtual Box, use the following commands to make the box known to Vagrant, to start the VM, and to establish an SSH connection into the VM:

 ```